rutgers/tech-workshops/python/scraping.md

 `soup = BeauitfulSoup(response.text, 'html.parser')`

+Once a soup object is made, you can access tags by typing in

+`body = soup.body`

+This will return the first 'body' tag in the html document.
+To get to a nested tag (for example 'b') type this:

+`boldInBody = soup.body.b`

+To get all of the 'body' tags, you use the function find_all:

+`soup.find_all('body')`

+The following chunk of code will print out all the links on a given page

 ```
 for link in soup.find_all('a'):
     print(link.get('href'))
 ```

-This chunk of code will print out all the links on a given page

 ## Module - References
 http://blog.miguelgrinberg.com/post/easy-web-scraping-with-python